Bluefins 15yrs+ Retention Trend (2021–2025)

 What the Five-Year Trend Shows

-1. Retention is rising every single year
+Retention is rising every single year

-27 → 33 → 39 → 44 → 58 A consistent upward trend rarely seen nationally.
+27 → 33 → 39 → 44 → 58 A consistent upward trajectory that remains unusual in national participation patterns.

-2. Performance Pathway growth is exceptional
+Performance Pathway growth is exceptional

 clearer, age-appropriate progression routes

-improved alignment across the senior pathways
+improved alignment across senior pathways

 increased access to Performance coaching